SchulzLab/SNEEP/README.md

 ./src/differentialBindingAffinity_multipleSNPs  examples/JASPAR2020_HUMAN_transfac_P0.txt  examples/SNPs_EFO_0000612_myocardial_infarction.bed <path-to-genome-file>
 ```

 Per default the result is stored in the directory ‘SNEEP_output’.
 For more details about the result files, see Section [Detailed explanation of the output files](Detailed-explanation-of-the-output-files).
+The run takes about 2 to 3 minutes.

 ## Optional input parameters